 Additional mandatory fields to be included in Annexure to the e-Invoice Applicable to transactions where goods are shipped to a different recipient and/or address (i.e., different from the Buyer's details) 1.
 Shipping Recipient's Name Name of shipping recipient of the products included in the e-Invoice in a commercial transaction 2.
 Shipping Recipient's Address (registered, business, residential, Address etc.) of business or individual who will be the shipping recipient of the products included in the e-Invoice in a commercial transaction 3.
 Shipping Recipient's TIN TIN of the shipping recipient assigned by IRBM 4.
-Shipping Recipient's For businesses: Business registration number For Malaysian individual: MyKad identification Registration Number number For non-Malaysian individual: Passport number Applicable to import and export of goods 1.
-Reference Number of Unique identifier assigned on the Declaration Customs Form No.1, 9, etc. of Goods Imported
+Shipping Recipient's For businesses: Business registration number Registration Number / Identification Number / For Malaysian individual: MyKad / MyTentera Passport Number identification number For non-Malaysian individual: Passport number / MyPR / MyKAS identification number Applicable to import and export of goods 1.
+Reference Number of Unique identifier assigned on the Declaration of Goods Imported

+Customs Form No.1, 9, etc.